 Hey, I'm Alice Hewitt.
+She/her/hers.
 I'm 18 and live in Newcastle, England.
 It's a pleasure to meet you all.
 Please read my about and faq before asking as I may have already answered your question!

 House Slytherin.
 House Tyrell.

 omg I am so so sorry about this, disabled people get treated with so much brutality and as if we have no agency so much and I feel so strongly for chirp, know that I am keeping chirp in my thoughts and I’m so so sorry this is happening.
 I wish I could help as much as you do xx